 Aside from using a card for everything to meet minimum spending requirements, you should have a strategy for when to use each card.

-For example, Amex Platinum cardholders will earn 5x Amex Memberships Rewards points per dollar spent on airfare booked directly through airlines or Amex Travel (on up to $500,000 on these purchases per calendar year, starting Jan.
+For example, Amex Platinum cardholders will earn 5x Amex Memberships Rewards points per dollar spent on airfare booked directly through airlines or with American Express Travel (on up to $500,000 on these purchases per calendar year, starting Jan.
 1, 2021), whereas American Express® Gold Card cardholders will only earn 3 points per dollar for flights booked directly through airlines or Amex Travel.
 So make sure you use the right card in the right situation.

 Or for large expenses, the Amex Business Platinum earns 1.5x points per dollar on qualifying purchases of $5,000 or more (up to 1 million additional points back per calendar year).
 The card has a $595 annual fee (see rates and fees).